molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 * ACCESS provides an _allocation_ of computing resources that can be "spent" at any number of participating computing centers.
 Our course has always used the JetStream2 resource at Indiana University in Bloomington, IN.
 This is an extremely well-run center, and I heartily recommend staying with them for future workshops if at all possible.

 * You will use Jetstream2's Exosphere web interface [https://jetstream2.exosphere.app/exosphere/](https://jetstream2.exosphere.app/exosphere/) to create the master virtual machine (VM) that provides the image cloned to create the faculty, TA, and participant VMs.
+This year this master VM is named _MOLE-2026-base_.

 * Most of this document is concerned with setting up the master VM after it is created.
 I go through this process every year rather than just cloning last year's image because operating systems and software change somewhat over the year and I like to have everything up-to-date.
 It will take a couple of hours to set up the master but only seconds to clone all the VMs using a snapshot image of the master VM.
 It behooves you to communicate with faculty and TAs early in the year to try to get all the updated software and tutorial data installed before cloning.